 In 2016, Jacquelyn had the opportunity to do a textile artist residency in The Yukon where her passion for upcycling really flourished.
 She developed a collection where each piece was made from found, foraged and gifted textiles.
 Each piece was linked in some way to the unique environment and community.

-She currently works from her studio in Elora doing custom work for clients and upcycling vintage for resale.
+She currently works from her studio in Elora doing small batch fashion design and creation.
 Feel free to reach out if you’re in the area and keep an eye on Studio Kampina’s social media for pop up shops and markets.